Mootbing/ship-name-maker/README.md

 # Ship Name Maker

-Make ship names for you and your dependency ;)
+Make ship names for you and your dependency(or dependencies if youre a player ;) )

 # Examples